adriancasau/polymarket-mean-reversion/README.md

 **Real-world conclusion:** After discounting a 10% rate of false entries, the edge drops from **7.45%** to roughly **6.5%**, but it remains clearly positive.

-This 10% discount is implemented in the code as an effective **“signal quality” of 90%**.
-We deliberately use this conservative factor because:
+So why not use a higher target to have less false entries?
+We deliberately use this conservative target because:

 * There are **other traders running similar (or same) mean reversion strategies** on the same Polymarket markets.
 * **Liquidity is limited**, so we want our order to be **first in the book** to get filled.